Bob Sikes: Return to Congress

 Sikes was a signatory to the 1956 Southern Manifesto that opposed the desegregation of public schools ordered by the Supreme Court in Brown v.
 Board of Education.
+Sikes voted against the Civil Rights Acts of 1957, the Civil Rights Acts of 1960, the Civil Rights Acts of 1964, and the Civil Rights Acts of 1968 as well as the 24th Amendment to the U.S. Constitution and the Voting Rights Act of 1965.

 Sikes was a colleague of representatives Courtney W. Campbell, a fellow Democrat, and William C. Cramer of St. Petersburg, who defeated Campbell in 1954 to become the first Republican elected in Florida to the House delegation since 1880 after Reconstruction.

 Sikes's district, which was renumbered as the 1st District in 1963, began moving away from its Yellow Dog Democratic roots after World War II.
 The district's voters began splitting their tickets as early as the 1950s, and voted for the Republican presidential candidate in every election from 1964 onward, except when the segregationist third-party candidacy of George Wallace won a majority in 1968.
 However, Sikes remained very popular at home.
 He never won less than 80 percent of the vote, and usually faced "sacrificial lamb" Republican challengers on the occasions he faced any opposition at all.
 In 1964, for instance, Sikes was reelected unopposed even as Barry Goldwater won the district by such a large margin it almost pushed Florida into the Republican column.

 In Congress, Sikes became one of the most powerful men in Washington; he was often called "Florida's third Senator".
 He used his seniority to help build fourteen military bases in the Panhandle.
 He also had a reputation for strong constituent service, which garnered him the nickname "the He-Coon".
 Sikes said the nickname was derived from a Panhandle legend about a male raccoon that not only knew where food and water were, but also fended off his enemies and looked after his territory.
 As Sikes put it, a he-coon was expected to "look after those around him."

 Along with Republican congressmen Jack Edwards of Alabama and Trent Lott of Mississippi, Sikes helped originate the Gulf Coast Congressional Report on WKRG-TV in Mobile, Alabama (the CBS affiliate for most of his district) in 1973.
 He left the program in 1979 upon his retirement.

 Reprimand

 In 1975, Common Cause, a public-affairs lobbying group, accused Sikes of using his office for personal gain.
-He owned stock in a Pensacola Naval Air Station bank that had been established by government officials at his urging, as well as in military contractor Fairchild Industries, which benefited from government contracts.
+He owned stock in First Navy Bank at Naval Air Station Pensacola, a bank that had been established by government officials at his urging, as well as in military contractor Fairchild Industries, which benefited from government contracts.
 He failed to disclose his interest in both these companies in the requisite financial reports.
 Sikes was reprimanded by a 381-3 vote of the House of Representatives on July 26, 1976, for the financial misconduct.
 Sikes, a strong conservative, believed "flaming liberals" had conspired against him.